MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 The following section lists of the individual configurations and their meanings:

 *	**Distinguished Name Style (LDAP)**: The GCSV Connector uses the LDAP (Lightweight Directory Access Protocol) syntax to construct the DN (distinguished name) to uniquely identify each User or Group object in its connector space.
-All DN values are expressed in the following format: **CN=[ANCHOR_VALUE],Object=[User|Group],O=CSV**
+All DN values are expressed in the following format: **CN=[ANCHOR_VALUE],Object=[User|Group],O=CSV**.
 *	**Object Confirmation (Normal)**: Normally, the sync engine assumes that it can retrieve the object again in a subsequent delta import after an export.
-This is how the sync engine usually works.
-But not all connected connected system do this.
-This setting of Normal  ensures that there is no exported-change-not-reimported warning in the follow-up import.
+This is how the sync engine usually works, but  not all connected systems operate this way.
+This setting of *Normal* ensures that there's no `exported-change-not-reimported` warning in the follow-up import.
-* **Export Type (MultivaluedReferenceAttributeUpdate)**: The export type specifies how objects are formatted and sent to the target system during synchronization. *MultivaluedReferenceAttributeUpdate* is an export type designed to work with Entra ID.
+* **Export Type (MultivaluedReferenceAttributeUpdate)**: The export type specifies how objects are formatted and sent to the target system during synchronization. *MultivaluedReferenceAttributeUpdate* is an export type designed to work with Microsoft Entra ID.
 It only sends the attributes that have changed.
-For non-reference attributes, it uses AttributeReplace and for reference attributes, it uses AttributeUpdate.
+For value-type attributes, it uses AttributeReplace and for reference attributes, it uses AttributeUpdate.
 * **Normalizations (None)**: Normalizations refer to standardizing data to a consistent format.
 None means that no specific normalization rules are applied.
 Data remains as-is without any additional transformations by the connector.

 ### Schema 1 (CSV File Format Configurations)